-LBI Foundation works in collaboration with a range of government, non-government and private groups to respond to the needs of vulnerable Australians.
+LBI Foundation works in collaboration with a range of government, non-government and private groups to respond to the needs of vulnerable or disadvantaged Australians.
 Communities can be big or small.
 We define a “community” as a group of people who are brought together with a shared intent or set of goals in mind.

 Our Focus: Communities in Need